MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-app-service-deploy.md

     ![Enter app ID and certificate info in Azure App Service Installer][40]

-1. For each of the three certificate file boxes, select **Browse**, and then go to the appropriate certificate file.
-You must provide the password for each certificate.
+1. For each of the three certificate file boxes, select **Browse**, and then go to the appropriate certificate file. , the password for each certificate.
 These certificates are the ones that you created in [Prerequisites for deploying App Service on Azure Stack Hub](azure-stack-app-service-before-you-get-started.md).
 Select **Next** after entering all the info.

     | Box | Certificate file name example |
     | --- | --- |